TaktycznyBocianDev/Adventurers_Project/README.md

 *(For Polish version/Polska wersja językowa:* https://github.com/TaktycznyBocianDev/Adventurers_Project/blob/main/README_PL.md)
 ## Adventurers!
 Manager Postaci

 The application provides support for players as a character card manager and a handy dice throwing system according to game mechanics.
-It allows the user to save and modify created characters.
+It allows the user to save and modify created heroes.
 It was developed as a college project.
 Furthermore, it aims to lower the entry threshold into the world of RPG games for my friends.

 ## Gained Experience: